eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 The basic idea is this: we have some number that we're interested in.
-This number could be the price of a stock, the number of stars a restaurant has on Yelp...
-Let's denote this _number-that-we-are-interested-in_ by the letter
+This number could be the price of a stock, the number of stars a restaurant has on Yelp… Let's denote this _number-that-we-are-interested-in_ by the letter
 $$y$$.
 Occasionally, we may have multiple observations for $$y$$ (e.g. we monitored the price of the stock over many days, or we surveyed many restaurants in a neighborhood).
 In this case, we stack these values of $$y$$ and consider